yowainwright/yowainwright.github.io/content/shiki-syntax.md

 - Replaced lazy loading with Next.js dynamic imports for better SSR handling
 - Added proper loading states and error boundaries

-## ^^Key Challenges and Lessons Learned^^

-^^Throughout this implementation, several challenges emerged that required creative solutions:^^
+## Conclusion

+A few challenges came up during this implementation:

-^^**1.
-Transformer Execution Order** - Understanding when each transformer hook executes was crucial.
+**Transformer Execution Order** - Understanding when each transformer hook executes was crucial.
 The `preprocess()` hook runs before tokenization, `code()` during rendering, and `pre()` after the code block is assembled.
-Getting data to flow between these stages required careful use of the options object and node properties.^^
+Getting data to flow between these stages required careful use of the options object and node properties.

-^^**2.
-React Hydration Issues** - Initially, server-rendered copy buttons would fail to hydrate properly in Next.js.
-The solution was to use placeholders during SSR and dynamically mount React components client-side using a MutationObserver to detect new code blocks.^^
+**React Hydration Issues** - Server-rendered copy buttons failed to hydrate properly in Next.js.
+I solved this by using placeholders during SSR and dynamically mounting React components client-side with a MutationObserver to detect new code blocks.

-^^**3.
-Sticky Positioning in Tables** - Achieving sticky line numbers while maintaining proper code alignment required switching from a flex layout to a table-based layout.
-This allowed line numbers to remain visible during horizontal scrolling while the code content scrolls naturally.^^
+**Sticky Positioning in Tables** - Achieving sticky line numbers while maintaining proper code alignment required switching from a flex layout to a table-based layout.
+This keeps line numbers visible during horizontal scrolling while the code content scrolls naturally.

-^^**4.
-Dark Mode Background Overrides** - Shiki applies inline background colors from its themes, which can override CSS custom properties.
-The solution was using `!important` flags specifically scoped to dark mode contexts, ensuring the theme background is properly overridden.^^

-^^**5.
-Copy Button State Management** - Managing the copied state across multiple code blocks required generating unique IDs for each block and ensuring the React components properly tracked which block was just copied from.
-The `data-code-id` attribute system solved this cleanly.^^
+**Copy Button State Management** - Managing the copied state across multiple code blocks required generating unique IDs for each block and ensuring the React components tracked which block was just copied from.
+The `data-code-id` attribute system solved this cleanly.

-## Conclusion

-The enhanced Shiki implementation now provides:

-1. **React-Based Interactivity** - Dynamic copy button mounting with proper state management
-2. **Custom Transformers** - Title extraction, diff highlighting, and tooltip support
-3. **Improved CSS Architecture** - Table-based layout for proper line numbering and sticky positioning
-4. **Dark Mode Support** - Seamless theme switching with custom color overrides
-5. **Performance Optimizations** - Efficient dynamic imports and debounced DOM observations

-^^These improvements make code blocks more readable, functional, and interactive across all devices and themes.
-The combination of Shiki's powerful syntax highlighting engine with custom transformers and React-based interactivity creates a robust solution that handles everything from simple code snippets to complex examples with annotations, highlighting, and diff notation.^^

-^^For developers looking to implement similar features, the key takeaways are:^^ ^^- Invest time in understanding Shiki's transformer lifecycle - it's more flexible than it initially appears^^ ^^- Use React's dynamic mounting capabilities for interactive elements that need state management^^ ^^- Don't fight against inline styles - work with them using scoped overrides when necessary^^ ^^- Test thoroughly across SSR and CSR scenarios to catch hydration mismatches early^^

-^^The result is a code highlighting system that not only looks great but also provides the interactive features modern technical documentation demands.^^

-This comprehensive implementation ensures that code snippets are not just functional but also beautiful and user-friendly across all devices and themes, with optimized Sass using a scalable variable system for maintainability.